Never underestimate the power of planning ahead.

 1. Arrive early.

-In years past, it always seemed so difficult for me to arrive early.
-This year, I asked myself, “Why is it so hard?”
-Turned out, I just needed to plan my time a little better and make my arrival time at least 15 minutes before start time.
-What a difference this has made!
+As a young teacher, it always seemed so difficult for me to arrive early.
+One year, I asked myself, “Why is it so hard?”
+When I took the time to plan my day a little better and make my arrival time at least 15 minutes before start time, it made such a difference for me!

-Being able to go into my empty classroom, turn on lights and fans, set up my iPod, check sound, put spots on the floor, put on my shoes and relax a little before class has made each day so much more enjoyable.
-It creates a feeling of calm, and it makes you feel like you are in control right from the get go.
+Being able to go into my empty classroom, turn on lights and fans, set up my iPad, check sound, put spots on the floor, put on my shoes and do a little deep breathing before class has made each day so much more enjoyable.
+It creates a feeling of calm, and it makes me feel like I am in control right from the get go.

 2. Have your classroom ready before the students arrive.

 Yesterday, since I had arrived early, I remembered that I wanted to use some scarves in one of my activities.
 I had never used the scarves at this particular studio before, so I didn’t know where to find them.
 Without any rush or panic, I simply tracked down someone to help me and I was able to gather all the scarves that I needed before any of my students had arrived.
-It looks pretty bad to have parents bringing their children into an empty classroom, waiting, and it’s past start time.
+It looks pretty bad to have parents bringing their children into an empty classroom.
+Instead, I was there, scarves set in the proper place, and it was not yet time to start class.

 I had some time to go over my lesson plan and made sure that I had all the props I needed.
 I could plan out whether I needed to put circle spots on the floor as well as center spots.
 I counted out my students and made sure the spacing of spots was appropriate.
 It may be that classes before you have left things out (like tumbling mats, trash, or other props that were not put away), so now you have the chance to make sure the room is neat and tidy.

-Also, check the temperature of the room.
-It is best for little muscles to have a nice warm room, so adjust the thermostat as necessary to provide the best environment for your dancers.
+It’s also very important to check the temperature of the room.
+Little muscles need to have a nice warm room, so adjust the thermostat as necessary to provide the best environment for your dancers.

 3. Open the door and greet each student.